-- Who may apply for the publishing subsidy?
+- Who may apply for the digital publishing/TOME subsidy?

 - What types of projects are eligible?